 Register your business the easy way

-With the new Business registration service, you can decide on a business structure then apply for your key business registrations using one form.
-Even though it’s a Beta service, the registrations you apply for are real.
+With the Business Registration Service, you can decide on a business structure then apply for your key business registrations using one form.

 Who can apply?

 The Business Registration Service is currently available for:

 - New businesses starting as a sole trader, partnership, company, trust or superannuation fund who can apply for a business name, Australian Business Number (ABN), company and tax registrations.
 In the future it will also be available to superannuation funds.

 - Existing businesses with an ABN, who can apply for tax registrations or an AUSkey login.

 We need your help!
 If you use this service, please give us your feedback so we can make it even better!

 Step 5: Registering your website domain name